Iorram (Boat Song) (2021)

 96 and 89min Creative Documentary.
 UK Release March 2021.
 International Release Summer 2021.

 Executive Producers: Mary Bell, Mairead Màiri Mhoireach, Mark Thomas

 Produced by: Tongue Tied Films and Bofa Productions, in association with Screen Scotland and BBC Alba

-Language: Scottish Gaelic with subtitles available in English, Spanish, French, Italian, German, English HOH, and English Audio Description.
+Language: Scottish Gaelic with subtitles available in: English, English HOH, Gaelic, Spanish, French, Italian, German.
+Audio Description available in English and Scottish Gaelic.

 Iorram is a lyrical portrait of the Gaelic-speaking fishing community in Scotland’s Outer Hebrides, and its intimate relationship with the sea.
 This first-ever theatrical documentary entirely in Scottish Gaelic blends archive recordings of voices, stories and songs from the past with visuals of island life today and a contemporary folk score, to take the audience on an immersive and moving journey into the heart of an ancient community struggling to preserve its identity in the modern globalized world.

 At the heart of the film is an extraordinary trove of sound archive, recorded by pioneering Scottish ethnographers in the mid-20th century, who visited the Outer Hebrides to capture the hardship and romance of life lived in precarious balance with the sea, spoken in a language shaped by the waves.
 These newly restored recordings preserve an oral history of practical lore and mystical legends passed down through generations of Gaelic speakers, but now on the brink of fading away forever.